-Businesses request for National Criminal Checks during the recruitment process as part of the safe acts and procedures.
+Businesses request for Nationally Coordinated Criminal History Checks during the recruitment process as part of the safe acts and procedures.
 It is also a risk mitigation strategy against damage to business brand and public safety.

-A National Criminal History Check will either contain No Disclosable Court Outcomes (NDCOs);
+A Nationally Coordinated Criminal History Check will either contain No Disclosable Court Outcomes (NDCOs);

 Good behaviour bonds